PatrickJS/PatrickJS-starter/README.md

  │   │   │   │   └──home.html              * simple html file for home template
  │   │   │   │
  │   │   │   ├──rxjs-examples/             * various rxjs examples
- │   │   │   │   ├──autosuggest/           * autosuggest component as a golder
+ │   │   │   │   ├──autosuggest/           * autosuggest component as a folder
- │   │   │   │   └──timeflies/             * timeflies component as a folder
+ │   │   │   │   ├──timeflies/             * timeflies component as a folder
+ │   │   │   │   └──tictactoe/             * tic-tac-toe component as a folder
  │   │   │   │
  │   │   │   └──app.ts                     * App.ts: entry file for components
  │   │   │